stolksdorf/smart-objects/README.md

 ### Events

-Strict Objects fire change events whenever one of it's tracking properties is modified. `change` is always fired whenever anything changes.
+Smart Objects fire change events whenever one of it's tracking properties is modified. `change` is always fired whenever anything changes.
 To listen to a specific property only, use the syntax `'change:propName'`.

 	loggedInUser.on('change', function(propName){
 		console.log(propName + 'has changed!');